Nelson Broms: Philanthropies and community service

 In 1965, Broms endowed the Nelson Broms Chair in Private Enterprise at Hofstra University on Long Island, New York.

 In 1976, Broms served as an adviser to Daniel Patrick Moynihan (Democrat) during his campaign for U.S. Senate.
 In 1980, Moynihan authored the book, "Counting Our Blessings; Reflections on the Future of America", in which he scripted, "Nelson Broms is one of our blessings".

-Along with William J. Casey (Director of Central Intelligence from 1981 to 1987) Broms co-founded the Manhattan Institute for Policy Research, Inc., where he remains a director emeritus.
+Along with William J. Casey (Director of Central Intelligence from 1981 to 1987) Broms co-founded the Manhattan Institute for Policy Research, Inc., where he remained a director emeritus.
 He was a co-founder and director of the Ethics Resource Center in Washington, D.C., and served as co-chairman of the Council on Economics and National Security for the National Strategy Information Center.

 Broms was a founder of Stamford Theatre Works in Stamford, Connecticut; served as an adviser to the founder of the National Museum of Women in the Arts in Washington, D.C.; and was a board member of the Spoleto Festival USA in Charleston, South Carolina.

-He is a member of the board of advisers for Distinctive charter schools, and a former member of the board of directors for Great Hearts Academies nonprofit charter schools and Harlem's Family Academy.
-He is the co-founder, initial financial supporter and founding board chairman of Latino Educational Equity Partnerships.
+Broms was a member of the board of advisers for Distinctive charter schools, and a member of the board of directors for Great Hearts Academies nonprofit charter schools and Harlem's Family Academy.
+He was the co-founder, initial financial supporter and founding board chairman of Latino Educational Equity Partnerships.
 He participated in the group that took Edison Schools private, and served as an adviser to senior members of Edison's management.
 In that role, he created an innovative partnership with Reasoning Mind to improve elementary school mathematics instruction in Edison's schools in St. Louis, Missouri using a computer-based curriculum.

-During the last 28 years, Broms has served as strategic adviser to Michael Crow, president of Arizona State University, beginning when Crow was at Iowa State University, followed by Columbia University, and now at Arizona State University.
+During the last 28 years of his life, Broms served as strategic adviser to Michael Crow, president of Arizona State University, beginning when Crow was at Iowa State University, followed by Columbia University, and now at Arizona State University.

+Death

+Broms died in Ridgefield, Connecticut, on August 13, 2023, at the age of 104.